-- Submit Claims directly to Molina via the Availity Essentials portal. - Submit Claims to Molina via your regular EDI clearinghouse using Payer ID SX109 for CMS 1500 and 12X09 for UB.
+- Submit Claims directly to Molina via the Availity Essentials portal. - Submit Claims to Molina via your regular EDI clearinghouse.

-Availity Essentials portal
+Availity Essentials Portal

 The Availity Essentials portal is a no cost online platform that offers a number of Claims processing features: